richmondu/libfaceid/README.md

 - Classification model should consider the maximum number of users to support.
 - Should support unknown identification by setting a threshold on the best prediction.
 If best prediction is too low, then consider as Unknown.
 - Set the number of consecutive failed attempts allowed before disabling face recognition feature.

+### Performance Optimizations:

+Speed and accuracy is often a trade-off.
+Performance can be optimized depending on your specific use-case and system requirements.
+Some models are optimized for speed while others are optimized for accuracy.
+Be sure to test all the provided models.
+Below are additional suggestions to optimize performance.

+#### Speed
+- Reduce the frame size for face detection.
+- Perform face recognition every X frames only
+- Use threading in reading camera source frames or in processing the camera frames.
+- Update the library and configure the parameters directly.

+#### Accuracy
+- Add more datasets if possible (ex. do data augmentation).
+More images per person will often result to higher accuracy.
+- Add face alignment if faces in the datasets are not aligned or when faces may be unaligned in actual deployment.
+- Update the library and configure the parameters directly.

 ### Credits: